I warn you, if you bore me, I shall take my revenge.J.R.R. Tolkein

 Both the blade and chipbreaker are removed by tapping the chamfered corner of the block behind the blade with a mallet.
 We discussed this chamfer above.

-It is of course possible to loosen the blades by tapping the flat tail end of the block, but there is a risk of striking the bottom edge and deforming the sole.
+It is of course possible to loosen the blades by tapping the flat tail end of the block, but there is a risk of striking the bottom edge and deforming or even chipping the sole.
 Best avoided altogether.

-The physics work best when the mallet impacts are applied in a direction more or less parallel with the blade.
+The physics work best when the mallet impacts are applied in a direction more or less parallel with the blade’s long axis.

 Your humble servant prefers to make this striking chamfer wide to minimize deformation of the body, but this is a personal preference.
 If your plane’s body is not chamfered, creating it is is an important first step.